Holistic Nutrition: "Fudge" Without the Fudge

 The healthy fats have myriad benefits, including stabilizing the blood sugar with the longest-lasting energy source, calming the nerves, and regulating the hormonal system.

-Coconut oil contains especially high levels of fatty acids which support brain development, improve memory, and fuel clear thinking.
+Coconut oil contains particularly high levels of fatty acids which support brain development, improve memory, and fuel clear thinking.

 No, this is not the complicated double boiler method of cooked candy fudge that is chock-full of sugar.